chris1312/zend-graphql/README.md

 ],
 ```

-Now you can query the user field with your action controller as the resolver.
-The ControllerResolver reads
+Now you can query the user field.
-the result from the view model.
-To access variables from the query or mutation in your controller just
-use $this->params('yourParam');

 For more information on GraphQL with PHP see: https://github.com/webonyx/graphql-php